frank-dspeed/tc39-proposal-importScripts/README.md

 ## Status
 Champion(s): champion name(s) Author(s): non-champion author(s), if applicable Stage: -1

+Implemented: importScript
+- es4x
+- justjs (v8 embedder framework) linux only at present
+Implemented: importScripts
+- Web Worker API
+Implementing: importScripts
+- es4x
+- justjs (v8 embedder framework) linux only at present Integration Phase
+- NodeJS (build nodejs releases with import script from 18+ via snapshot feature)
+- NodeJS (offer npm package with subpackages cjs mjs)
+- Deno (needs talk to deno land as i am not sure how they bundle at present but bundler integration will be the key)
+- GraalJS is at present related to es4x as that is the only runtime implementation with graal-node
+Implemented: importScript and importScripts

 ## Motivation
 Why is this important to have in the JavaScript language? sync imports are needed: